 The make xconfig target can be used in an environment where the X Window System is available.
-Mouse operation is possible in "make xconfig" unlike the Menu Screen in the terminal.
+Mouse operation is possible with make xconfig, unlike the Menu Screen in the terminal.

 Example 6-3 Command for activating GUI Based Configuration